Reference for the DAOTreasury.sol implementation contract.

 contract.initialize(address daoAddress)

-function to allow the treasury address to receive direct deposits of native currency. - ERC20 Deposits: ERC20 tokens can be transferred directly to the Treasury contract’s address using the standard
+function to allow the treasury address to receive direct deposits of native currency.transfer

 ETHTransfer(address indexed recipient, uint256 amount)